-Power BI Column Chart is very useful to compare the categorical data visually.
-For example, If we want to compare Sales by Product Group, or Color then we can use this column chart.
-In this article we will show you, How to Create a Column Chart in Power BI with example.
+Power BI Column Chart is very useful for comparing categorical data visually.
+For example, If we want to compare Sales by Product Group, or Color, then we can use this Power BI column chart.

-How to Create a Column Chart in Power BI
+How do I show a Column Chart in Power BI?

-Drag and Drop the Sales Amount from Fields section to Canvas will automatically create a Column Chart as shown in below screenshot.
+Drag and Drop the Sales Amount from the Fields section to Canvas automatically create a Column Chart, as shown in the below screenshot.

-Next, let me add Color field to Axis to create a column Chart that shows Sales Amount by product Color.
+Next, let me add the Color field to Axis to create a column chart that shows the Sales Amount by the product Color.

-When you click on the Column Chart under the Visualization section will automatically create a Column Chart as shown in below screenshot.
+When you click on the marked icon under the Visualization section, Power BI automatically creates a Column Chart, as shown in the below screenshot.

-In order to add data to Column Chart, we have to add required fields:
+To add data to the Power BI Column Chart, we have to add the required fields:

 - Axis: Please specify the Column that divides the Bars.